 Names will often hint at or reflect the personality of your pet, so if you can exert a bit of patience, observe your pooch to see if he or she has a personality trait that inspires a name.

+Short and easily recognizable is ideal when working with animals.
 You may want to select a name or nickname that has one, or at the most two syllables.

+Avoid selecting long names for command, response, and discipline as they may confuse your dog.
+Also, avoid names that are difficult to pronounce.
 Avoid names that your Pooch may misunderstand as a command.
 “Joe” or “Mo” is too similar to “No”, so it’s best to opt for another name.

 Select a name that will accompany your pet throughout his or her life.
+Some cute puppy names are not necessarily ideal for adult or senior dogs.

+Try your chosen name for a few days to see if he or she begins to respond and if you like it.
 Once you have selected the name, use it as often as possible initially so your dog will understand that you’re referring to him or her.

-Think twice before naming your Pooch after a family member or friend.
+Use their new name initially positively without yelling during play, feeding, and cuddling so it is not identified with punishment or something disagreeable.
+Think twice before naming your dog after a family member or friend.
 Not everyone will be enthused with the idea of a dog named for them.

+We’ve come up with some of the best new dog names to get you started and you’ll find ideas from the cute to the sophisticated to the classic to the original.
 Bailey and Bella are currently top names for male and female dogs, but we’d like to offer some classic as well as unique dog names for your consideration, so enjoy your search.

 Popular Male Dog Names